harleydutton/tabula-rasa/tabula-rasa/Sections/Toolkit (unlucky)/Toolkit.md

 - scene planning
 - session planning
 Methods
-- brainstorming
+- creating it yourself, the default
-- doing it alone
+- brainstorming ideas from the table
 - procedural generation